GuG-Shadamu/back-tester/README.md

 This is a personal project and it's currently under development as part of my self-study efforts.
 The project is continually evolving as I learn and incorporate more features and improvements.
 Feel free to explore, learn from it, or provide suggestions!

+---

+The project has been paused as I have shifted my focus into C++ now.
+I might re-implement this via C++.

 ## About

 Pet-project for quant trading self-training.